StopDDoS/packet-captures/README.md

 These captures may be freely used to build and improve DDoS Protection systems.
 Attribution is not required, but greatly appreciated.
 Do not claim any of these resources as your own.

+## Citing
+The following information can be used when citing this dataset:

+L.F.
+Haaijer, *DDoS Packet Capture Collection*, (2022).
+Available from https://github.com/StopDDoS/packet-captures

 ## Contributing
 If these captures or any of our other resources were useful to you, or you just want to help, *Please* contribute through one of our github repositories.